 I have already written an article for creating a new GitHub repository and adding our project to it.
-You have to refer this.
+You have to refer to this.

-So create a personal access token from our GitHub account ( Settings -> Developer settings -> Personal access tokens) with full access rights.
+To create a personal access token from our GitHub account ( Settings -> Developer settings -> Personal access tokens) with full access rights.

 git remote add origin [your_remote_repository_url] git push -u origin master